PPL Corporation [PPL] – A riskier no matter how short-term sentiments looks

 Now let’s turn to look at profitability: with a current Operating Margin for PPL Corporation [PPL] sitting at +36.63 and its Gross Margin at +40.64, this company’s Net Margin is now 23.20%.
 These measurements indicate that PPL Corporation [PPL] is generating considerably more profit, after expenses are accounted for, compared to its market peers.

 This company’s Return on Total Capital is 8.68, and its Return on Invested Capital has reached 7.10%.
 Its Return on Equity is 16.28, and its Return on Assets is 4.30.
-These metrics show a mixed bag, which means th
+These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates PPL financial performance.

-Turning to investigate this organization’s capital structure, PPL Corporation [PPL] has generated a Total Debt to Total Equity ratio of 188.98.
-Similarly, its Total Debt to Total Capital is 65.40, while its Total Debt to Total Assets stands at 50.76.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 2.95, and its Long-Term Debt to Total Capital is 172.16.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 11.59 and its Total Debt to EBITDA Value is 5.45.
 The Enterprise Value to Sales for this firm is now 6.05, and its Total Debt to Enterprise Value stands at 0.53.
 PPL Corporation [PPL] has a Price to Book Ratio of 1.75, a Price to Cash Flow Ratio of 7.12 and P/E Ratio of 14.85.
 These metrics all suggest that PPL Corporation is more likely to generate a positive ROI.